When Do Toddlers Stop Napping? Signs And Tips To Manage It

 Every toddler resists napping at least once.
 It happens when they are involved in an exciting activity and do not want to be diverted from.
 It may also occur when they are well-rested and do not feel the need to take a nap.
 The reason is unknown, but resisting a nap is quite common.

-2. Should I put my baby to bed early if missed nap?
+2. Should I put my baby to bed early if they missed a nap?

 Remember, you cannot force your child to sleep.
 If they have missed a nap time and follow a routine, they are most likely to feel sleepy around their usual bedtime.
 If you notice them rubbing their eyes or yawning before or closer to bedtime, you can surely put them to sleep earlier than usual.